onap/doc/docs/guides/onap-user/design/service-design/index.rst

 **Goal:** Add models and other artifacts required to create, configure, instantiate, and manage services.
 Validate and certify the services.
+Besides the manual creation of a Service Model, an existing model can be imported via a CSAR file

 **Tool:** SDC